Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Slider is never read or written to.
+A slider is never read or written to.

 ## useless_expression

 Default severity: `warning`

-Expression doesn't have any side effects.
+An expression doesn't have any side effects.

 ```
 @init